Making the change to decimal coinage

-The changeover to decimal currency was no small task: the public and businesses required all the necessary information to make the changeover as smooth as possible, and new coins of decimal denomination were to be developed and struck in preparation for use.
-The sheer volumes of coins required for that changeover meant that the Royal Mint needed to move location from Tower Hill to a new production facility.
+The changeover to decimal currency was no small task: the public and businesses of Britain required all the necessary information to make the changeover as smooth as possible.
+New coins of decimal denomination were also to be developed and struck in preparation for use.
+The sheer volume of coins required for that changeover meant that The Royal Mint needed to move location from Tower Hill to a new production facility.
 In 1968 the new Royal Mint site in Llantrisant, South Wales was opened by Her Majesty the Queen and the first of almost six billion coins required for decimalisation went into production.

 To overcome confusion during the changeover, as well as running the old and new currencies alongside each other, publicity and information campaigns were frequent.